 Liduam Pong / Associate

 Pong joined SAS in 2011, and has developed residential, retail, and competition projects.
-Prior to joining SAS, Pong founded a graphic design studio in Madrid, Spain where she worked with artists, commercial, and institutional clients including the National Library of Spain.
-Pong holds a Master of Architecture from the Pratt Institute.
+Prior to joining SAS, Pong founded a graphic design collective in Madrid, Spain, where she worked with artists, gallerists, commercial and institutional clients including the National Library of Spain.
+Pong holds a a Bachelor of Arts from Florida International University and a Master of Architecture from Pratt Institute Graduate Architecture and Urban Design.

 Cody Zalk / Associate